-Card in hand, you are free to explore the city further.
+Once you arrive in Reykjavik, the day is yours.
 You could check out the fabulous range of museums, galleries and restaurants found within Reykjavík or, if you want to unwind, you can do as the locals and visit a geothermal swimming pool to soak in the warm waters of a hot tub.

 Make your way to the town of Þorlákshöfn, just south of the city, where you'll find your campsite for the night.

 Start your second day early and visit Iceland's famous Golden Circle sightseeing route for some spectacular natural attractions.
 First up is Þingvellir National Park, a place of enormous historical and geographical importance.
 This is where Iceland formed its democracy, converted to Christianity, declared its independence, and elected its first president.

 Aside from great historical importance, the place is also a geographical wonder; it is neither located on the Eurasian nor the North American continental plates, but in a rift valley between.
 This unique location causes some spectacular landscapes in the area such as lava fields and canyons.
 While here, you can opt for a snorkel within the crystal clear waters of the Silfra ravine.

 From there, visit the Geysir geothermal area, the home of the erupting geyser, Strokkur, which erupt every ten minutes or so to heights of around 20 m (66 ft).
 Only a few minutes drive further is the magnificent Gullfoss waterfall.
 Here, you can walk down to the water's edge and get up close to the roar of the falls, to really feel the power of Iceland's nature.